UK Terms & Conditions

 “Person with Reduced Mobility” means any person whose mobility when using transport is reduced as a result of any physical disability (sensory or locomotor, permanent or temporary) intellectual or psychosocial disability or impairment, or any other cause of disability, as a result of age, and whose situation needs appropriate attention and adaption to his particular needs the service made available to all Guests.

-For Passengers travelling on Crystal Yacht, Expedition and River Cruises Crystal Yacht, Expedition and River Cruises are dedicated to providing a safe and comfortable cruise experience for all Passengers and do not discriminate against any person on the basis of disability and shall make every effort to accommodate the needs of persons with Disabilities.
+For Passengers travelling on Ocean, River and Expedition Cruises are dedicated to providing a safe and comfortable cruise experience for all Passengers and do not discriminate against any person on the basis of disability and shall make every effort to accommodate the needs of persons with Disabilities.
 Safety of Passengers, taking into account, all relevant safety Regulations and the design and structure of the ship is the paramount consideration.

 Passengers with Reduced Mobility and other Disabilities which impact on their mobility and independence should take note that not all ports of call are accessible, and the situation may change depending on the time of year, weather conditions and port traffic.
 Crystal Yacht, Expedition and River cruises are not suitable for Passengers who are full time wheelchair users or who need assistance.
 All Passengers must be able to negotiate 3 flights of stairs and embark and disembark the vessel via Zodiac or other water craft.
 See below.